How can I resample a time series using groupby() in Pandas?

 • A: Year

-The following example shows how to resample time series data with a groupby operation in practice.
+The following detailed example shows how to resample time series data with a groupby operation in a real-world setting.

 Example: Resample Time Series with groupby in Pandas

-Suppose we have the following pandas DataFrame that shows the total sales made each day at two different stores:
+Suppose we have the following Pandas DataFrame that captures the total sales made each day at two distinct stores, ‘A’ and ‘B’, over an 11-day period.
+This DataFrame uses a DatetimeIndex, making it suitable for temporal analysis.

 import pandas as pd